top of page

 He handed her a stunning rosary made out of baroque pearls and solid gold, blessed by the Holy Father himself.
 She folded her hands around it and let the sermon wash over her like warm water that left her colder when it passed.
 When he left, Marta replaced the lilies, Allegra’s lilies, with white roses.

-Evening came with letters from charities, swatches of fabric she pretended to select for the nursery redecoration the staff had already planned, silver-framed photos to approve, floral arrangements.
+Evening came with letters from charities, swatches of fabric she pretended to select for the nursery redecoration the staff had already decided on… based on family tradition, silver-framed photos to approve, floral arrangements.
 Marta brought her tea, and Saoirse asked her opinion about nothing in particular just to hear another voice.

 When night came, she felt exhausted enough to believe she could finally obey Bibiana’s last command.
 She lay in bed, eyes closed, breathing carefully.
 Sleep at night.
 People talk.
 She repeated it like prayer, still clutching the pearl and gold rosary in her left hand.